IABTechLab/uid2docs/README.md

 ##### Requirements

 - Accept data in the form of UID2s
 - Bid on data in the form of UID2s
 - Build a webhook for honoring opt-out requests
 - Sync encryption keys daily with the UID2 Administrator

 ##### Optional
-If a DSP wants to generate UID2s themselves from email, see the Data Provider Workflow section below on how to generate UID2s.
+If a DSP wants to generate UID2s themselves from email, they also follow the Data Provider Workflow (see below).

 ### Data Provider Workflow